null-machine/limbus-company-roll-analyzer/index.md

 ---

 ## Additional Notes

+The 000 Ishmael identities have been grouped together to emphasize that owning one of them is likely sufficient for most accounts.
+Their differences in power pale in comparison to whatever influences enemy weaknesses would impose.
+If this statement were disregarded, a case could be made for dropping Boat Ishmael to A tier and maybe having K Corp Hong Lu take her place.

 One thing to keep in mind is that stronger units do not necessarily correlate with more enjoyment.
 Weaker sinners tend to compensate their lack of power in their own strange ways, and giving them a chance tends to lead to making some funny memories.
 Additionally, the game in its current state is easy enough to comfortably clear with just a support unit, so there's no need to worry about accessibility yet.